 At Arctic Fish, we prioritize diversity and equal opportunities.
-While women make up 26 percent of our workforce, we are actively working towards gender balance in all levels of the organization.
+As of the end of the year, women represent 26% of our workforce, reflecting a 2% increase compared to the previous year.
+We remain committed to achieving gender balance across all levels of the organization.
+Currently, 5 women are in leading roles, representing over 31% of the management in the company.
 We have zero tolerance for gender-based discrimination and strive to create a safe and inclusive workplace where all employees are valued and respected, regardless of ethnicity, origin, religion, or abilities.
-Every employee has the right to freedom of association and collective bargaining.
+Therefore, the initiation of the Equal Pay certification process was undertaken, which will be subject to an audit in 2025.